djstallion/skin.mimic.slimstar/README.md

 - Black-Blue color theme background made little bit lighter
 - Roboto 2014 is default font
 - New APE media flag added
+- In slimlist view all rating stars are removed
+- In slimlist view artist and album thumbs made smaller
+- In slimlist view set thumbs to hold their original aspect ratio
+- In music visualisation screen rating stars are removed